 It turns out that you don’t actually need to remember that whole big list of best practices for every meeting.
-Those aren’t requirements - they’re ingredients.
-The ones use will depend on what you’re cooking.
+Those aren’t requirements – they’re ingredients.
+The ones to use will depend on what you’re cooking.

 Reviewing our survey responses this week helped alleviate some of the anxiety I felt after reading all those meeting books.

 Yes, there are some rules that should be followed for every meeting, just like there are some rules in the kitchen, but this list isn’t so intimidating.
 In the kitchen, keep things clean and bring food to a safe temperature.
-In meetings, the basic rules include being clear about why you’re there and confirm outcomes before you leave.
+In meetings, the basic rules include being clear about why you’re there and confirming outcomes before you leave.
 No, the basics aren’t enough to give you a truly engaging meeting or a delicious meal, which is why we turn to our recipes, but only the ones we need for that day.